 Commission Your Pen

-I'm Eric Sands and as Atelier Lusso I make finely crafted fountain pens, one at a time, in my studio (or Atelier) in Huntington Harbour California.
+I'm Eric Sands and as Atelier Lusso I make finely crafted fountain pens, one at a time, in my studio (or Atelier) in Lake Arrowhead, California.
 Using the highest quality vintage and modern resins and celluloids matched to custom fabricated trim in bronze, Nickel Silver, solid Sterling, and now Titanium and Damascus Steel, Atelier Lusso pens have a reputation for design and craftsmanship.
 Since I specialize in bespoke, custom made items, you can have a pen tailored to your exacting requirements.
 Select from a number of options and get your special item started by clicking on the Menu button below.

 Or Pick your Pen from our Current Inventory